ionos-cloud/module-ansible/docs/tutorials/06__introducing_the_nat_gateway_and_network_load_balancer/.gitbook_files/02__create_app_servers_and_nlb.yml.md

     # see https://docs.ionos.com/ansible/api/network-load-balancer/network_load_balancer
     #   --> the example really needs the lb_private_ips, too
-    - name: Create Network Load Balancer --- this can take quite a while (typically between 3 and 6 minutes), so please don't interrupt this operation... ionoscloudsdk.ionoscloud.network_load_balancer:
+    - name: Create Network Load Balancer --- sometimes, this can take a while (up to 15 or so minutes), so please don't interrupt this operation... ionoscloudsdk.ionoscloud.network_load_balancer:
         datacenter: "{{ datacenter_name }}"
         name: "{{ nlb.name }}"